This page describes the Metrics Explorer UI and how to use it.

 Switch to the Classic metrics UI

-In late 2023, we're deprecating Classic Metrics and Classic Dashboards in favor of our newer Metrics Explorer interface.
+Effective January 2024, we're deprecated Classic Metrics (and Classic Dashboards) in favor of our newer Metrics Explorer interface.
 No action is required on your part.

 Not all of the features available in the Metrics Explorer are found in the Classic UI.